Felicia Barton: Lost Words (2011)

 Barton released her debut EP, Lost Words, on September 1, 2011.
 It features seven pop, rock, and soul based songs.

 Other ventures

 In early 2013, Barton signed a "joint-venture publishing deal with Warner-Chappell & Pulse".
 She has co-written songs for Demi Lovato, Lea Michele, and American Idol finalist Jena Irene.
 Barton has worked as a background singer on Dancing with the Stars.
 In July 2015, it was announced that she would perform at the Miss USA 2015 pageant.

-Barton also is the lead singer for the theme song of the 2017 reboot of the Disney animated series DuckTales.
+Barton became one of the background vocalists on ABC's revival of American Idol.
+Since the sixteenth season began airing in 2018, she has joined music director Kris Pooley and the band on stage to support the contestants during performances.
+She is also the lead singer for the theme song of the 2017 reboot of the Disney animated series DuckTales.

 Personal life

-Barton's son Malachi (born March 10, 2007) portrayed Beast Diaz on Disney Channel's Stuck in the Middle and Colby on The Villains of Valley View.
+Barton married her husband Loren Barton in May 2001.
+Together, they have one son, actor Malachi Barton (b.
+2007) who portrayed "Beast Diaz" on Disney Channel's Stuck in the Middle, Colby on The Villains of Valley View, and Victor in Zombies 4: Dawn of the Vampires.